Left Arrow Overview

 • Contact information: Collect accurate phone number, home address and email for appointment reminders and post-care instructions

-• Emergency contact: In case of an urgent issue, such as an adverse reaction during the Botox treatment session
+• Emergency contact: This is essential in case of an urgent issue, such as an adverse reaction during the Botox treatment session

 2. Medical history📖

-Gathering your patient’s medical history helps you assess their overall health condition and determine whether they are suitable candidates for Botox injections.
+Gathering your patient’s medical history helps you assess their overall health condition and determine whether they’re suitable candidates for Botox injections.

-This information helps you identify potential risks, contraindications, and any precautions you should take, and it should include:
+This information helps you identify potential risks, contraindications, and any precautions you should take.
+This section should include:

 • Any allergic reactions: Specifically medications or ingredients like latex in Botox vials, as some allergies can be severe and life-threatening.

-• Medications they are taking: To prevent adverse contraindications with the Botox treatment.
+• Medications they’re taking: You must know about medications to prevent adverse contraindications with the Botox treatment.

 • Overall past medical history: A patient’s history of muscle or nerve conditions, along with prior facial surgeries, laser treatments, or scarring, can significantly influence their sensitivity to Botox and determine the safety and effectiveness of injection sites.

-Speaking of collecting client’s medical history, it’s good knowing about the benefits of patients portals.
+Speaking of collecting client’s medical history, it’s good knowing about the benefits of patients portals, where clients can access their information via a secure portal.

-They are highly effective not just for gathering patient data, they are also preferred by clients.
+They’re highly effective not just for gathering patient data, but they’re also actually preferred by clients.
 In fact, 78% of patients favor secure online methods to access their medical histories and 59% of Gen Y patients would switch doctors for one that offers improved online access.

 3. Consent to treatment🤝